 Having and using a credit card can help you build credit, but it’s difficult to get approved for a credit card when you have a low credit score, which is where secured credit cards become useful.
 Unlike a typical unsecured credit card, where you are given a credit line based on your credit alone, you can open a secured credit card by depositing money, which becomes your credit limit.

-For example, if you deposit $500, you will then have a $500 line of credit.
+For example, if you deposit $500, you will have a $500 line of credit.
 Banks are more likely to approve you for a secured credit card because it’s less of a risk.
 Your payments on this card are reported to the credit bureaus, and if you make those payments on time, this can help you raise your credit score.

-8. Be Mindful of Your Credit Utilization
+7. Be Mindful of Your Credit Utilization

-9. Increase Your Credit Limits
+8. Increase Your Credit Limits

-As discussed above, a low utilization rate is ideal, and one way to improve your credit utilization is by increasing your credit limits.
-Using the $10,000 example, $4,000 of debt would be a 40% credit utilization ratio.
-If you increase your credit limit to $15,000, that same $4,000 of debt would only be 26%.
-But be aware, this could trigger an inquiry and that will impact your score as well.
+Using the same $10,000 example, $4,000 of debt would be a 40% credit utilization ratio.
+If you increase your credit limit to $15,000, that same $4,000 debt would only be 26%.
+But keep in mind that this could trigger an inquiry and will also impact your score.

-10. Set Up Automatic Payments
+9. Set Up Automatic Payments

-Having a good payment history is one of the best ways to improve your credit score because your payment history accounts for 35% of your FICO score.
+Having a good payment history is one of the best ways to improve your credit score because your payment history accounts for 35% of your FICO® score.
 One of the simplest ways to do this is to set up automatic payments.
 Simply go to your credit card company’s website, make an account, and set up automatic payments for the minimum each month.

 This way, you never have to worry about forgetting your payment.
 You can also make additional payments during the month if you plan on paying more than the minimum.